phac-nml/gasnomenclature/docs/output.md

 The directories listed below will be created in the results directory after the pipeline has finished.
 All paths are relative to the top-level results directory.

+- append: Contains reference MLST profile and cluster address files if additional databases were provided by the user.
 - call: The cluster addresses from the [genomic_address_service](https://github.com/phac-nml/genomic_address_service).
 - cluster: The cluster file required by GAS_call.
 - distances: Distances between genomes from [profile_dists](https://github.com/phac-nml/profile_dists).